 Hi VCKC Kayakers and Canoeists,

-Participants should have a minimum certification (or equiv skills) of:
+Participants will have certification (or equiv skills) of:

 The Plan (please read carefully):

-We anticipate being back to Telegraph Cove around 2:00 pm
+We anticipate being back to the launch between 2:00 pm and 3:00 pm

 Safety Gear: Boats must carry the following safety equipment.